 In addition, in many foreign countries, particularly the countries of the European Union, the pricing of prescription drugs is subject to government control.
 In some non-U.S. jurisdictions, the proposed pricing for a drug must be approved before it may be lawfully marketed.
 The requirements governing drug pricing vary widely from country to country.
 For example, the European Union provides options for its member states to restrict the range of medicinal products for which their national health insurance systems provide reimbursement and to control the prices of medicinal products for human use.
-A member state may approve a specific price for the medicinal product or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal product on the market.
-We may face competition from lower-priced products in foreign countries that have placed price controls on pharmaceutical products.
+A member state may approve a specific price for the medicinal product or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal products.
 In addition, there may be importation of foreign products that compete with any products we may market, including NUPLAZID, which could negatively impact our profitability.